The EnEff:Wärme Research Initiative

 EnEff:Wärme will integrate previous research activities from energy-related building refurbishment, energy-efficient supply concepts and new energy technologies and make the most of synergies.

 Project Management Jülich manages the bulk of the energy research subsidies on behalf of multiple German Federal Ministries.
 This includes the subsidy programmes for renewable energy sources, rational utilisation of energy and power plant technologies.
 In addition to this, it also makes its expertise available for important strategic interdisciplinary tasks.

 Project Management Jülich is responsible for technical and administrative implementation of the EnEff:Wärme research initiative.
-It must be consulted on project outlines and applications for research funding from the German Federal Ministry of Economics and Technology.
+It must be consulted on project outlines and applications for research funding from the German Federal Ministry of Economics and Energy.

 See the Project Management Jülich website on the the focus areas District heating and Heat storage for further information (in German language).